Millinocket Marathon & Half

 Is there a course time limit?

 Yes.
-The finish line will close at 3:30PM, per public safety officials.
-Sunset is at approx. 3:50PM.
+The finish line will close at 3:30PM, per public safety officials and insurance.
+Sunset is at approximately 3:50PM.
+It is simply not safe to have participants on the open road once it’s dark.

 • Marathon - There is an 5:30 time limit [5-hours and 30-minutes] beginning at 10:00AM.